diana3960/baby-project/README.md

-Netflix Data Exploration Project
+Netflix Data Exploration Project Overview
-Project Overview

 In this project, I explored a dataset about movies and TV shows available on Netflix.
 I used JupyterLab with pandas to load the dataset and examine the information to better understand the types of content on the platform.